sad-spirit/pg-builder/docs/statement-factory.rst

 It also takes care of properly configuring objects needed to create these statements based on PostgreSQL connection, if one is given.

+It is recommended to use this class as an entrypoint to **pg_builder** features and to pass it as a dependency.

 Public API
 ==========